Gabty/tower-of-cats/README.md

+No need for this, as discussed that we will no longer use buttons

 Just a bit of insight or like a template for changing the button widget into a button image (although you already know how)